The Secret of Contentment

 “Be content with what you have; rejoice in the way things are.
 When you realize there is nothing lacking, the whole world belongs to you.”

-You can listen to conversations and meditations that yoga teacher Zac Occhiline and I recorded about this and other niyamas.
+P.S.
+Listen to conversations and meditations from yoga teacher Zac Occhiline and me about cultivating santosha and the other yamas and niyamas.

 Sarah McLean